Derivative Instruments & Hedging Activities

 Helios primarily utilizes variable-rate debt to finance its operations.
 The debt obligations expose the Company to variability in interest payments.
 The Company enters into various types of derivative instruments to manage fluctuations in cash flows resulting from interest rate risk attributable to changes in the benchmark interest rates.

 The Company has entered into an interest rate swap transaction to hedge the variable interest rate payments on the credit facilities.
 In connection with this transaction, the Company pays interest based upon a fixed rate as agreed upon with the respective counterparties and receives variable rate interest payments based on the one-month LIBOR.
-The interest rate swap has an aggregate notional amount of $200,000, which decreases by $25,000 annually starting in July 2019, and has been designated as a hedging instrument and is accounted for as a cash flow hedge.
+The interest rate swap has an aggregate notional amount of $200,000, which decreases by $25,000 annually starting in July 2019, and has been designated as a hedging instrument and accounted for as a cash flow hedge.
 The interest rate swap was effective on August 2, 2018 and is scheduled to expire on April 3, 2023.
 The contract is settled with the respective counterparties on a net basis at each settlement date.

 Forward Foreign Exchange Contracts

 The Company has entered into forward contracts to economically hedge transactional exposure associated with commitments arising from transactions denominated in a currency other than the functional currency of the respective operating entity.
-The Company’s forward contracts are not designated as hedging instruments for accounting purposes.
+The Company’s forward contracts were not designated as hedging instruments for accounting purposes.

 During the quarter ended March 31, 2018, the Company entered into a forward foreign exchange currency contract, for the purchase of €370,000, to economically hedge transactional exposure associated with the acquisition of Faster, which was denominated in euros.
 The contract settled upon closing of the acquisition of Faster.